 Represented artist: International Alliance for Women in Music

 External higher degrees supervisor & HREC member: MIECAT

-Freelance educator and supervisor with various institutions.
+Freelance educator, therapist and supervisor